AppLovin/homebrew-Mobile-Tools/README.md

     Once that's installed, run this command (with the latest build-tools version):

     `ln -s ~/Library/Android/sdk/build-tools/31.0.0/apksigner /usr/local/bin/`

+    If you encounter a `Permission denied` error, append `sudo ` to the front of the command.

+    If you are still encountering issues when running `apksigner`, make sure you have **JDK** installed.
+It can be downloaded from: <https://www.oracle.com/java/technologies/downloads/#jdk18-mac>
+    For M1 Macs, you will need to download the **Arm 64 DMG Installer**

 3. Tap into this repository and install this tool: